yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 bounding volume only has a relation to the node's contents, but there is no direct relation between the bounding volumes of two sibling tree nodes.
 Two sibling nodes can very well have overlapping bounding volumes, both of which are contained by the parent's bounding volume.
-This means that traversing a BVH can take multiple paths at the same time, as they aren't mutually exclusive.
+This means that traversing a BVH can take multiple paths at the same time, as they aren't necessarilly mutually exclusive.

 (XXX: Picture)